Skip to Main Content

 How do I know if I have been awarded financial aid?

-Will I receive all the financial aid listed on the website or on my financial aid offer notification?
+Will I receive all the financial aid listed on the website or my financial aid offer notification?

 Not every student qualifies for all types of financial aid offered at GNTC.
-The aid listed on your financial aid offer notification is the maximum budget amount that you could possibly be awarded up to.
+The aid listed on your financial aid offer notification is the maximum budget amount that you could be awarded up to.

 Offered aid amounts for state aid such as HOPE are listed based on 15 credit hours of enrollment, and 12 credit hours of enrollment for federal Pell.